silencer00001/bitcoin-core-0.10.0-addrindex/README.md

 ##Q&A

 **Q: What's this?** A: Various binaries of Bitcoin Core 0.10.0 with jmcorgan addrindex patch.
-It's very similar to the other page with binaries I built [here](https://github.com/rippler/btc-jmcorgan-addrindex-v0.9.2.0-fca268c-beta), but the only difference is that Bitcoin is v0.10.0.
+It's very similar to the other page with binaries I built [here](https://github.com/rippler/btc-jmcorgan-addrindex-v0.9.2.0-fca268c-beta), but the only difference is that Bitcoin Core is v0.10.0.

 Like those binaries, these can be used with [counterpartyd](https://github.com/CounterpartyXCP/counterpartyd) for Windows, Debian and Raspbian, but also stand-alone (however if you wanted to do that you'd probably want to download Bitcoin Core from the usual place like bitcoin.org rather than have a patched version).